diablodale/vdp-decent/autoreply-email.md

 * Proof of concept or exploit code (if applicable) in a ZIP file, private git repository, etc.
 * Your contact information (email, phone number, etc.)

-You may encrypt your email or file attachments using our GPG public key at https://decentespresso.com/security-public-key.asc
 ```